 - Actions that can be implemented on a societal, clinical or individual level to manage, control and prevent emergence and spread of resistance

-- Ongoing initiatives to meet this global health threat
+- Global initiatives to meet this global health threat

 What will you achieve?